How to Scale Apps in App Platform

 • max_instance_count.
 The maximum number of containers the app can scale up to.
 Use a value up to 250.

-For example, the following app’s scales a service component called “web” to a minimum of two containers and a maximum of five containers when the average CPU usage across the component’s containers exceeds or drops below 70%.
+The following example scales a service component called “web” to a minimum of two containers and a maximum of five containers based on a 70% average CPU threshold:

 1name: example-app